robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie worked slowly, unpicking the seam steadily, patiently, lifting each tight stitch and easing it out as if he was undoing a critical mistake.

 Finally, Mara stopped all pretence.

-She stopped behind him, examining his work.
+She looked over his shoulder, examining his work.

 “Why are you going so slowly?”